 Short-term priorities

-Ensure a high level protection of personal data in accordance with European standards and take appropriate practical steps towards greater respect for the right to privacy, including in the criminal justice field; ensure the application of data protection standards [in public and private sectors].
+Ensure a high level protection of personal data in accordance with European standards and take practical steps to guarantee the respect for the right to personal data protection, including in the criminal justice field; ensure the application of data protection standards [in public and private sectors].

 Medium-term priorities

 Continue strengthening the capacity of the data protection authority (Inspector Office) and follow up on the application of data protection standards;

+Continue implementing the legal framework on personal data protection in all sectors in order to ensure a high level of data protection in line with the European instruments and standards.

 Migration and Asylum